 - A shortage of qualified personnel for traditional positions: The above reasons mean that it remains incredibly difficult for manufacturers to fill open positions with qualified personnel.
 Those with the expertise required to fill positions are in high demand.
 It can be difficult for a company to retain personnel, even after investing in training and certification.

 - A shortage of qualified personnel for technology-focused positions: A new wrinkle of the personnel shortage is that with digital technology becoming increasingly prevalent in the industry, legacy employees may not be willing to essentially change jobs and learn new technology, especially in the twilight of their career.
+Predictive maintenance technology and data analytics are the primary skills that these workers should hold – and manufacturers find it difficult to locate the right personnel.
 Combined with misconceptions among younger workers about a career in manufacturing, this means that the technology-intensive expertise necessary to facilitate Industry 4.0 technology is also difficult to fulfill.

 Digitalization in manufacturing addresses the skills gap in several ways:

 - Doing more with the same number of resources: As automation increases and evolves — and digital technology becomes more integrated with every aspect of manufacturing — personnel are able to monitor and control more processes.
 They won’t need to manually operate a machine, or even be in front of it.
 Digital technology enables personnel to massively boost productivity.